-Findings Against the Combustible Controls Program:
+02.01.02 Findings Against the Combustible Controls Program:

-Another finding which potentially affect fire ignition frequency is violation of transient combustible control limits, specifically those combustibles which could result in the ignition of a fire from existing sources of heat or electrical energy.
+Another finding which can potentially affect fire ignition frequency is violation of transient combustible control limits, specifically those combustibles which could result in the ignition of a fire from existing sources of heat or electrical energy.
 Transient combustibles of significance from a fire frequency standpoint are considered to be low flashpoint liquids (below 200°F) and self-igniting combustibles (oily rags).
 In addition to combustibles, evidence of tobacco smoking or the existence of unauthorized heaters or heat sources can also be considered as adversely affecting compartment fire frequency.

 Degradations ratings for findings against the combustible controls program are either low or high.
 Examples of low and high degradations are as follows: